bor0/gidti/manuscript/chapter5.md

 ### 5.1.11.
 Implicit parameters (or arguments)

 Implicit parameters allow us to bring values from the type level to the program level.
 At the program level, using curly braces we allow them to be used in the body of the function.
-Let's take a look at the following example, which uses our dependent type `MyList` that we've defined earlier:
+Let's take a look at the following example, which uses our dependent type `MyList` that we defined earlier:

 ```
 lengthMyList : MyList n -> Nat